rudism/ficdown/README.md

 ## Dependencies

-Ficdown is written using .NET and should run on recent versions of Windows without requiring any additional downloads.
-Older versions may need to have .NET 4.5 installed via Windows Software Update.
+Ficdown is written using .NET Core and should run on Windows, Linux, and OSX without needing any additional system dependencies installed.

-It has been written and tested on Linux using [Mono](http://www.mono-project.com).

 ## Obtaining

-If you want to use Ficdown to convert your stories into ebooks, download *ficdown.zip* from the latest release on the [releases](https://github.com/rudism/Ficdown/releases) page and decompress it somewhere on your hard drive.
-Ficdown does not include an installer, the ficdown.exe utility is included directly in the zip archive.
+If you want to use Ficdown to convert your stories into ebooks, download the latest version from the [releases](https://github.com/rudism/Ficdown/releases) page and decompress it somewhere on your hard drive.
+Ficdown does not include an installer, the application and all of its dependencies are included directly in the zip archive.

 ## Usage